Disclaimer: Zero no Tsukaima's turn. Let's shred my credibility with an Original Character!

 It certainly sounded like English to him.
 He looked for Colbert, and his heart sank when he heard his answer.
 "I'm sorry, I can't let you."

-"What?"
-Louise and her summoned human said together.
+"What?!" both Louise and her summoned human shouted together.

 "This is a sacred ceremony to determine a mage's life.
 Redoing it would be a desecration of six thousand years of tradition.
 Regardless of whether you like it or not, he has been decided as your familiar spirit," Colbert explained.

-The other students were aghast, and Louise immediately grabbed him by the hood of his sweater.
+The other students were aghast, and Louise immediately jumped and grabbed him by the hood of his sweater.
 "Put him down, right this instant!"